 A utility easement, as required in Chapter 12, Utility Locations, is required between the edge of the bike path and the back edge of curb and gutter.
-Two-way back paths should shallnot be constructed directly adjacent to street curb or street pavement without some type of protection or barrier.
-[AI9] Minimum separation without a barrier shall be 6 feet.
+Two-way bike paths should not be constructed directly adjacent to street curb or street pavement without some type of protection or barrier unless otherwise approved by the Local Entity Engineer.
+Minimum separation without a barrier shall be 6 feet.